iangajo/ToyRobot/README.md

 # Features
 Table - table instance where we place the report\
-Robot - robot instance where you can place, move or rotate
+Robot - robot instance where we can place, move or rotate

 # Commands
 - Place - Place the robot in the table.